PubInv/segmented-helixes/README.md

 I use the term "discrete helix" or "delix" to refer to this object, which coincides with a continuous helix.

+Following the normal Public Invention pattern of working on technical subjects, the repo contains a LaTeX paper which is a work-in-progress describing the work.
+Additionally, the math being developed exists in JavaScript and Mathematica.
+The Javascript is used to suport an interactive web page that demonstrates the principles, and may eventually be useful as an online "calculator."

+The nature of this project (not all Public Invention projects are like this) is that it deserves an academic-style description.

 Although I welcome collaboration in all cases, this project is evolving very rapidly; however, the section below "The Platonic Delices" is a project that I probably will not directly undertake.
 This work will almost certainly result in a publishable paper; for any of you interested in